smart-edge-open/specs/architecture.md

 ![Edge Application APIs](arch-images/openness_eaa.png)

-Figure 10 - Edge Application API Sequence Diagram
+__Figure 10 - Edge Application API Sequence Diagram__**

 ### Edge Application Authentication APIs
 OpenNESS supports authentication of Edge compute apps that intend to call EAA APIs.
 Applications are authenticated by Edge node microservice issuing the requesting application a valid TLS certificate after validating the identity of the application.
 It is to be noted that in OpenNESS solution Application can only be provisioned by the OpenNESS controller.
 There are two categories of Applications as discussed above and here is the implication for the authentication.
-1. Existing pubic cloud application ported to OpenNESS: This is the scenario when customers just want to run the existing apps in public cloud on OpenNESS edge without calling any APIs or changing code.
+1. **Existing pubic cloud application ported to OpenNESS**: This is the scenario when customers just want to run the existing apps in public cloud on OpenNESS edge without calling any APIs or changing code.
 In this case the Application can not call any EAA APIs and consume services on the edge compute.
 It just services the end-user traffic.
 So the Application will not call authentication API to acquire a TLS certificate.
-2. Native Edge compute Application calling EAA APIs: This is the scenario where customer want to develop Edge compute applications that take advantages of the Edge compute services resulting in more tactile application that responds to the changing user, network or resource scenarios.
+2. **Native Edge compute Application calling EAA APIs**: This is the scenario where customer want to develop Edge compute applications that take advantages of the Edge compute services resulting in more tactile application that responds to the changing user, network or resource scenarios.
 Suck Application should first call authentication APIs and acquire TLS certificate.
 Authentication of Applications that provide services to other Applications on the edge compute (Producer Apps) is  mandatory.

 For applications executing on the Local breakout the Authentication is not applicable since its not provisioned by the OpenNESS controller.